ureturkmert/casestudy/README.md

 **HPASS.Service.Main** project created with .NET6 WEB API template.
 Modified to show some samples about how I design a back end service for current requirements and future development.

 As stated in manual, Ef Core used as orm with code first application.
-Since no database design or model requirements stated in detail, I design models with theoretical knowhow on healthcare sector.
+Since no database design or model requirements stated in detail, I designed models with theoretical knowhow on healthcare sector.

 ![appsettings](https://github.com/ureturkmert/casestudy/assets/139451860/03e32408-0d90-49f3-b580-1b708c51db44)